Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 Practical tips for preparation: How to store and treat wood properly

-To keep your wood as flat and stable as possible, you should already follow the right steps when receiving and storing it:
+To keep your wood as flat and stable as possible, you should follow the right steps when receiving and storing it:

 1. Store wood dry and flat